X

 If lubrication doesn’t resolve grinding or squeaking sounds, professional garage door noise reduction services can help identify the underlying cause.

-4. Test the Garage Door Balance
+4. How to Test Garage Door Balance

-- Close the door: Always start with the door fully closed.
+1. Close the door fully

 5. Check the Safety Features